 Most people who develop a red eye believe that they have conjunctivitis and sometimes they are right.
 What people often don’t realise though, is that there are different types of conjunctivitis and only some can be helped by using an antibiotic eye drop.

-associated with contagious diseases; people having a cold and coughing/ sneezing nearby.
+Viral conjunctivitis also shows as red eyes and watery discharge but there is no treatment for it.
+It is associated with contagious diseases; people having a cold and coughing/ sneezing nearby.
 Since the tears drain into the nasal passageway, forceful nose blowing can cause a virus to move from your respiratory system to your eyes.
 It can also be passed easily to others, so hand washing and not sharing towels is recommended.
 Unfortunately, it just needs to be left to run its course.